snipsco/play-mongo-bson/README.md

 Import play-mongo-bson in your project.

-You will need to provide also Java and Scala mongo drivers.
+You will need to provide also Scala mongo driver.

 ```
 resolvers ++= Seq(